Pelham City Council hears proposal for health insurance stipend for city employees - Shelby County Reporter

 “Employees would be required to satisfy the requirements of other acceptable coverage in order to decline our insurance,” Hill said.
 “We want to make sure people are covered, and their coverage is acceptable under the Affordable Care Act which means it’s a qualified plan that meets the minimum essential coverage standards.”

-“So, if I’m an employee and I’m already covered under other insurance plans that complies with the Affordable Care Act and I’m also participating in the city’s health and dental plan, I would have the option of declining our coverage and in return I would receive a stipend,” Hill continued.
+“So, if I’m an employee and I’m already covered under other insurance plans that comply with the Affordable Care Ac,t and I’m also participating in the city’s health and dental plan, I would have the option of declining our coverage, and in return I would receive a stipend,” Hill continued.

 Hill said the city currently has six employees who have opted to decline coverage from the city.

-Hill said they anticipate eight to ten additional employees would be willing to decline city insurance plans, and even with a conservative estimate the city would be saving a considerable amount of funds.
+Hill said they anticipate eight to 10 additional employees would be willing to decline city insurance plans, and even with a conservative estimate the city would be saving a considerable amount of funds.

 “Even though we think eight to ten will decline coverage, if only five employees decline coverage in addition to the six who have already declined, the total amount of stipend payments to 11 employees would be $13,200 annually, and that would be in lieu of the city paying health premiums which would be $72,732,” she said.

-Councilmember David Coram said he was most definitely in favor of the proposal, and said it was “a no brainer.”
+Councilmember David Coram said he was most definitely in favor of the proposal, and said it was “a no-brainer.”
 Councilmember Rick Wash concurred that he felt it was a “great” idea.

 Councilmember Larry Palmer questioned whether the employee would be covered down the road even after retirement.